Enoouo/Pro-CS2_DMA/README.md

 ### Follow the action

 When only a few players are alive most of the radar is just empty and only a very small part contains all the action.
-Boltobserv has an autozoom feature that fixes this.
+The autozoom feature has resolved this issue.
 The radar image can automatically pan and zoom according to where the players are located, and smoothly follows the action.
   **<p align="center">![697](https://github.com/user-attachments/assets/28a271a4-d1ce-4516-ac13-740db8efcab0)</p>**
 Autozoom tries to keep the action in the middle, with a safe padding around any players so they can never accidentally run off the radar image. it also has a minimal zoom level, so that the radar only zooms in when the action is concentrated in a small part of the map.